Tenants' Rights in Minnesota

 For example, if you are renting on a month-to-month basis and you want to move out by February 1, you must give your landlord written notice of your intent to move before midnight, December 31.

 Even if you are going to break the lease and cannot give proper notice, you still must give 3 days notice if you are moving between November 15 and April 15.
 By giving this 3 day notice, you will not be held responsible for any damage to water and utility pipes that may result from cold temperatures.
 You do not need to give your landlord notice that you are moving at the end of a fixed term lease that is not being renewed.
-See page 10 for more on fixed term and periodic leases.
+See the section on fixed term and periodic leases.

 You must leave the apartment in the same condition as it was when you moved in, except for normal wear and tear.
 Clean carefully.
 When you are ready to leave, walk through the apartment to make sure everything is OK.
 If the landlord says the apartment is in satisfactory condition, have the landlord put this in writing and sign it.
 Keep a copy for yourself.
 It is also a good idea to take dated photos of the apartment after cleaning.

 Moving Out - Keys and New Address +

 When you leave, give your keys back to the landlord.
 Get a receipt saying that you returned them.

 Before leaving, give your landlord written notice of an address where you can be reached by mail.
 This way, the landlord can return your security deposit to you.
 If you do not want the landlord to have your new home address, give another address where you can get mail.
 For instance, you can use a post office box.